lermana/nyc_dob_analysis/report.md

 - [data](#figure-15-data)
 ![ ](figures/paid_to_imposed_bins.png  "paid_to_imposed_bins")

 We were interested in assessing whether, as it did when broken out by violation status, paid-to-imposed showed some variability across penalty size (in dollars).
-So, we calulated the paid-to-imposed ratio across 6 different imposed-penalty bins.
+So, we calculated the paid-to-imposed ratio across 6 different imposed-penalty bins.
 These were (in dollars):

 - 0-500
 - 500-1,000